eoumenwa/Dare.ioProjects/PROJECT 7: Devops Tooling Website Solution.md

 3. Instead of formating the disk as ext4, I formatted as xfs

-Ensure there are 3 Logical Volumes. lv-opt lv-apps, and lv-logs Create mount points on /mnt directory for the logical volumes as follow: Mount lv-apps on /mnt/apps - To be used by webservers Mount lv-logs on /mnt/logs - To be used by webserver logs Mount lv-opt on /mnt/opt - To be used by Jenkins server in Project 8
+Ensure there are 3 Logical Volumes. lv-opt lv-apps, and lv-logs Create mount points on /mnt directory for the logical volumes as follows: Mount lv-apps on /mnt/apps - To be used by webservers.
+Mount lv-logs on /mnt/logs - To be used by webserver logs Mount lv-opt on /mnt/opt - To be used by Jenkins server in Project 8

 ## Step 2 — Configure the database server